aminjafari-dev/tiktok_search_tool/README.md

 ## Output Format

-The tool generates Excel files with the following columns:
+The tool generates Excel files in the `excel_files/` directory with the following columns:

 | Column | Description |
 |--------|-------------|